-Section Questions Introduction - Please provide a brief overview of your company and your responsibilities within the company Prior to COVID-19: Normal - Can you describe the organizational structure of the company? business operations Prior to the COVID-19 outbreak, how did your company with that structure normally identify and manage supply chain risks?
-During COVID-19: Sensing through enactment - In general, what do you think of the impacts of the emerging COVID-19 outbreak on your operations? - Please provide the types of risks that your firms are currently facing.
-How did you identify these risks, for example, from reliable information sources or gut-feeling or past experiences? - To what extent does the existing organizational structure influence this risk identification stage?
+Section Questions Introduction - Please provide a brief overview of your company and your responsibilities within the company Prior to COVID-19: Normal - Can you describe the organizational structure of the company? business operations - Prior to the COVID-19 outbreak, how did your company with that structure normally identify and manage supply chain risks?
+During COVID-19: Sensing through enactment - In general, what do you think of the impacts of the emerging COVID-19 outbreak on your operations?
+Please provide the types of risks that your firms are currently facing.
+How did you identify these risks, for example, from reliable information sources or gut-feeling or past experiences?
+To what extent does the existing organizational structure influence this risk identification stage?
 During COVID-19: Seizing through selection After these risks were identified, how did you evaluate and respond to them?
 Did these responses come from existing written procedures, or past experiences or any other sources, for example, observing actions of other firms?
-Please provide an example of a particular type of risk to elaborate this point. - To what extent does the existing organizational structure influence your formulation of responding strategies? - Are there any additional factors that strongly influence your success in formulating the response(s) during pandemic disruptions like COVID-19?
-Post COVID-19: Assessment & transformation through retention - In your view, how will this COVID-19 pandemic affect your organization, risk management process and resilience level in the short and long term?
+Please provide an example of a particular type of risk to elaborate this point.
+To what extent does the existing organizational structure influence your formulation of responding strategies?
+Are there any additional factors that strongly influence your success in formulating the response(s) during pandemic disruptions like COVID-19?
+Post COVID-19: Assessment - In your view, how will this COVID-19 pandemic affect your organization, risk & transformation through management process and resilience level in the short and long term? retention were arranged in a hierarchical structure with 15 first-order categories and five second-order themes that were associated with two aggregated dimensions: sensemaking within dynamic capabilities and attributes of managerial sensemaking processes (Figure 2).
+We considered the higher-level construct of organizational resilience as a summation of lower-level managerial decision-making, captured through enactment theory (Weick and Roberts, 1993).
+This permitted an exploration of the underlying managerial sensemaking cognitions that affect SCR decision-making activities in the specific context of COVID-19, ultimately accounting for organizational resilience.